Narcissistic personality disorder

 Treatment Approaches for NPD

-Treating NPD is challenging due to the inherent characteristics of the disorder, such as interpersonal enhancement, avoidance, aggressivity, and control, which can hinder the formation of a therapeutic alliance.
+Treating NPD is challenging due to the inherent characteristics of the disorder, such as interpersonal enhancement, avoidance, aggressivity, and control, which can hinder the formation of a therapeutic alliance10.
 Despite these challenges, long-term psychotherapy has shown promise in improving personality and life functioning in individuals with NPD.
-Key factors contributing to successful treatment include the patient's motivation, commitment to therapy, reflective ability, emotion regulation, and social engagement.
+Key factors contributing to successful treatment include the patient's motivation, commitment to therapy, reflective ability, emotion regulation, and social engagement10.

 Empathy, particularly the cognitive aspects, plays a crucial role in the therapeutic process.
-While individuals with NPD often exhibit impaired affective empathy, their cognitive empathy may remain intact, providing a potential pathway for therapeutic improvement.
+While individuals with NPD often exhibit impaired affective empathy, their cognitive empathy may remain intact, providing a potential pathway for therapeutic improvement7.

 Conclusion